 The preparations of the occasion begin 10 days prior to the event with the commencement of the Navaratri.
 On the tenth day, people organize colorful exhibitions and fairs.
 Later, devotees worship Lord Ram and Goddess Sita and Goddess Durga.
 And burst crackers.

-Dussehra is typically a ten-day-long festival because people prepare for ten days for this festival.
-It also has recognition as Vijayadashmi.
-In most of the southern parts of the country, people celebrate this day as Dasara.
+First, Dussehra is typically a ten-day-long festival because people prepare for ten days for this festival.
+Second, it also has recognition as Vijayadashmi.
+Furthermore, in most of the southern parts of the country, people celebrate this day as Dasara.
 In many other regions, it is called Dashera and Dussera.

 The fall of this ten-day festival depends on the lunar date with many other important dates.
 There are many regions in India.
 There are complications to name it one festival as it has many names according to many regions.
 However, this day is a public holiday all over the country.